Freshly/tuber/README.md

 ## What is Tuber?

-Tuber is primarily a command line tool used provide an ergonomic way to manage a cluster running in Google Kubernetes Engine.
+Tuber is primarily a command line tool used to provide an ergonomic interface to manage a cluster running in Google Kubernetes Engine.
 It provides commands for common operations such as running commands and getting/setting environment variables.

 Tuber is also a continuous delivery service that automates the process of applying newly built container images to applications deployed in a cluster.